HISTORY OF CHRISTMAS: CAESAR AUGUSTUS

 While Augustus (Octavius, Octavian, Octavianus) would become the first Emperor of Rome (think: Star Wars Episode IV: A New Hope,) he would not have called himself that, rather he would have called himself “First Citizen of Rome,” and his rule, the Principate.

-It was because of Augustus’ decree that Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
+Because of Augustus’ decree, Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
 It was here that Mary’s firstborn child was born, according to Luke, and laid in a manger.
-Certainly, they had not called ahead, and there were a lot of travelers at the time, being the Christmas season and all.
+Certainly, they had not called ahead, and there were many travelers at the time, being the Christmas season and all.
 Not to mention the census.

 Some sixty years earlier, the Roman General Pompey had conquered the geographical area of Palestine.
 It was at this time a “client kingdom” ruled by a local king, Herod the Great, who was directly responsible to the Roman emperor.
 In addition to being emperor, as a member of the College of Priests, the Collegium Pontificum, the highest-ranking priests of the state religion, he was a religious reformer, for he tried to revive the drooping interest in Rome’s state religion.

 Decline of Marriage